xiaomopro/Glory-To-Goo-StorageMod/README.md

 To confirm the mod is working, check the BepInEx log file at:From Glory To Goo/BepInEx/LogOutput.log

-You should see lines like:[Info   :GloryToGoo Mod] GloryToGoo Mod loaded!
+You should see lines like:
+-[Info   :GloryToGoo Mod] GloryToGoo Mod loaded!
-                          [Info   :GloryToGoo Mod] Ore storage set to: 75
+-[Info   :GloryToGoo Mod] Ore storage set to: 75

 ## Compatibility

-- Works with all game modes (Survival, Campaign, Arcade)
+- Works with all game modes (The CAMPAIGN mode has not been tried yet)
 - Compatible with existing saves
 - Compatible with the official `unitConfig.json` mod system